 Sheltered by the Acadia Sugar Refinery and its supporting machine ship, the Graving Dock was protected from the direct impact of the explosion and was spared extensive damage.
 The Sugar Refinery was reduced to rubble in an instant, along with the Machine Shop and most of the other Graving Dock buildings.

 “The dry dock was in the heart of the worst area, and the large sugar refinery close by was merely a pile of bricks"

 Rear Admiral Bertram Chambers, the Royal Naval Principal Convoy Officer and Senior Naval Officer, Escorts

-In the Graving Dock, the explosion swept across the upper deck of the Norweigan cargo ship Hovland, severely damaging masts, rigging, and superstructure, and killing five of its crew.
+In the Graving Dock, the explosion swept across the upper deck of the Norwegian cargo ship Hovland, severely damaging masts, rigging, and superstructure, and killing five of its crew.